bileprachi/DemoUIKitProject/README.md

 # DemoUiKitProject
 This is the Demo of iOS-UiKit

-Aim: Here I have implemented below different iOS-UiKit Framework's components as a fresher -
+Aim: Here I have implemented below different iOS-UiKit Framework's components as a learning phase -
   1. Labels
   2. Buttons
   3. TextFields